nicoleszc/motif-mark-oop/README.md

 An example fasta file and motif file is found in this repo under ex_fasta.fasta and ex_motif.txt, respectively.

-Currently accepts only one exon per gene, and up to six motifs.
+Currently accepts only one exon per gene, and up to six unique motifs.

 ## Installation